C5-HalaNHasan/MERAKI_Academy_Project_5/README.md

 ## 🎈 Usage <a name="usage"></a>

-Fist you have to use Postman to add your own data or you can contact us to set you a program can suite you.
+First you have to use Postman to add your own data or you can contact us to set you a program can suite you.
 You can register from this page ![plot]()
 You can Login from this page ![plot]() you acn login with google from this page ![plot]()